HypixelDev/PublicAPI/Documentation/methods/skyblock/bazaar/product.md

 # skyblock/bazaar/product
+ **Note**: This method is deprecated and will be removed at a later date.

 ## Description
 Returns information about a bazaar product by product id.

+Due to the way the data is stored in the backend, the "buy" and "sell" fields are all the wrong way round so these will need to be flipped.
+This is not the case on the new [skyblock/bazaar](https://github.com/HypixelDev/PublicAPI/blob/master/Documentation/methods/skyblock/bazaar.md) endpoint.

 The returned info has 4 main fields:
 - buy_summary